GravlLift/halo-infinite-api/README.md

 });

 const client = new HaloInfiniteClient(
-  // Other choice for token providers is the StaticXstsTicketTokenSpartanTokenProvider,
+  // Another choice for token providers is the StaticXstsTicketTokenSpartanTokenProvider,
-  // which uses a preset spartan token new AutoXstsSpartanTokenProvider(async () => {
+  // which uses a preset spartan token new AutoTokenProvider(async () => {
     const token = await oauthApplication.acquireTokenInteractive({
       // offline_access gives us a refresh token which we can use to continually
       // get new credentials from Microsoft as the old ones expire.